Aviation and Spaceports Office

 FAA’s B4UFLY Smartphone Application

-The FAA recently released their B4UFLY smartphone application which is designed to provide UAS operators with guidance and planning resources to improve coordination between UAS operations and airports – both public and private use – throughout the country.
+The FAA developed their B4UFLY smartphone application to help unmanned operators determine whether there are any restrictions or requirements in effect at the location where they want to fly as well as provide guidance and planning resources to improve coordination between UAS operations and airports – both public and private use – throughout the country.
 The application can be downloaded at http://www.faa.gov/uas/b4ufly/.

 The FAA is responsible for the safe and efficient movement of aircraft in the air and on the ground.
-Per the FAA Modernization and Reform Act of 2012, the FAA is amending its regulations to adopt specific rules for the operation of UAS into the NAS.
-The Notice of Proposed Rulemaking for Title 14 Code of Federal Regulations hopes to allow for the effective regulation of UAS within the NAS.
+Initial regulations for the operations of UAS were provided in the FAA Modernization and Reform Act of 2012, which adopted specific rules for the operation of UAS in the NAS.
 Regardless of the type of UAS operation, FAA’s regulations and Federal Codes prohibit any conduct that endangers individuals and property within the NAS.
 Specifically these guidelines:

 - Require the FAA to regulate aircraft and UAS operations in the NAS (49 U.S.C. § 40103)